 Non-priority debts can be offered a lower amount, even a token payment of £1.
 Tell the creditors that you are trying to sort out your finances because you have a gambling problem and ask them to accept this lower payment for a few months until your priority debts are repaid.
 It may feel scary telling a creditor or a debt collector that you have a gambling problem, but most now recognise this as an addiction which means that you need extra help from them.

 If you have priority debts you can’t pay, a lot of creditors, it’s going to take more than a few months to sort your debts out, or you want expert help to talk to your creditors, read Where to get help and advice which looks at your options depending on the types of debts you have, where you live and whether you would prefer phone help or to talk to someone face-to-face.

 Whoever you talk to, tell them about your gambling problem and what you are doing to try to give it up.
 All the debt advice services I have listed are confidential and non-judgmental, but they can’t help properly unless they know the full picture.

 Often the best approach is to put your non-priority debts on hold for a while until it’s clear that you are winning the battle to stop gambling.

 Feeling mad at your creditors?

 But this isn’t going to help at the start.
 In six months, once you are feeling on a firmer footing, you can think about any complaints.
-They aren’t quick and they won’t solve your immediate problems.
+They aren’t quick – many of them need to go to the Ombudsman which can take a long while, so they won’t solve your immediate problems.

 Your priorities are to kick the gambling habit and get your finances stabilised so you don’t need to borrow any money each month.